On the occasion of President John F. Kennedy's birthday, here's a look at one of the most documented figures of the 20th century.

 4. President Kennedy played the role of movie producer.

 Warren Beatty almost played Kennedy in the movie PT-109, which was based on the sinking of Kennedy’s boat in the Solomon Islands.
-President Kennedy wanted Cliff Robertson to play a young Lieutenant Kennedy in the war movie, but the first lady wanted Beatty.
-The president’s choice wound up appearing in the 1963 movie, which also features a lot of familiar faces who wound up on baby boomer TV shows.
+President Kennedy wanted Cliff Robertson to play a young Lieutenant Kennedy in the war movie, but the First Lady, Jacqueline Kennedy, wanted Beatty.
+The president’s choice wound up appearing in the 1963 movie.
 Kennedy also helped pick the movie’s director.

 5. He was the only president to win a Purple Heart.

 Kennedy was awarded the Purple Heart for his service in the Pacific during World War II.
-Two recent presidential candidates, John Kerry and John McCain, were Purple Heart recipients.
+Two other former presidential candidates, John Kerry and John McCain, were Purple Heart recipients.

 6. Kennedy wasn’t the youngest president ever.